ItsTauTvyDas/ModernWaystones/README.md

 - Renamable waystones with a nametag.
 - Very configurable, player and server-wise!
 To access your waystone (as a player) settings, shift and right-click on any waystone.
 - BEDROCK SUPPORT!
 It uses floodgate API, so be sure to have that plugin installed.
-- Some redstone activation is implemented.
+- Some redstone activations are implemented (open up your waystone menu on wooden/stone pressure plate press).
 - Uses minecraft's new dialog system.
   - For bedrock, forms are used but since they are limited, features like manual sorting are cut down.
 - Customizable sounds when waystone is placed, broken or when a player is teleporting to it.